logicly-au/pmhc-mds-user-documentation/doc/users.rst

 *Please note: If any of the details are incorrect on the previous invite, you will need to remove the invitation before being able to send a new invite.* See: :ref:`delete-invite`.

+.. _revoke-invite:

+Revoke a pending invitation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A pending invitation is an active invitation which has not been accepted yet.

+The user has seven days to accept an invitation.

+When a pending invitation is revoked, this will inactivate the invite so that the user will no longer be able to accept the invite.
+You may need to inactivate an invitation if the invitee's details have been incorrectly entered, or if the single-use verification token has already been used once (is expired), or if the user should no longer be granted access.

+You can revoke a user's invitation through the **Users** tab, by following these steps:

+#.
+Navigate to the **Users** tab
+#.
+Click on the **Invites** tab
+#.
+Click on the user's email in blue displayed within the table
+#.
+Click **Revoke Invitation** to inactivate the pending invite.
+#.
+Click 'Revoke' to confirm that you are sure. (or click the 'Cancel' button
+   if you decide not to revoke this invite)

+*Please note: Once a previous pending invitation has been revoked, you will then be able to send a new invitation to the user.*

 .. _delete-invite:

-Remove an invitation
+Delete an invitation
 ^^^^^^^^^^^^^^^^^^^^

+An expired invitation is an inactive invitation which was not accepted within seven days of being issued.
+If you don't intend to reissue the expired invitation, you can delete an expired invitation to remove this invitation from the list.

+Accepted invitations will also be shown in the 'invitation' tab.
+You can also delete an accepted invitation to manually remove the accepted invite from this list.

 You can delete a user's invitation through the **Users** tab, by following these steps:

 #.
 Navigate to the **Users** tab
 #.
 Click on the **Invites** tab
 #.
 Click on the user's email in blue displayed within the table
 #.
-Depending on the status of the previous invitation, you can:

-   * **Pending** - click **Revoke Invitation** to inactivate the pending invite.
+Click **Delete Invitation** to inactivate the pending invite.
+#.
 Click 'Revoke' to confirm that you are sure. (or click the 'Cancel' button if you decide not to revoke this invite)
-   * **Expired** - click **Delete Invitation** to delete the expired invite.
-Click 'Delete' to confirm that you are sure. (or click the 'Cancel' button if you decide not to delete this invite)
-   * **Accepted** - click **Delete Invitation'** to manually remove the accepted invite from this list.
-Click 'Delete' to confirm that you are sure. (or click the 'Cancel' button if you decide not to delete this invite)

-*Please note: Once a previous pending invitation has been revoked, you can then send a new invitation to the user.*
+*Please note: A pending invitation can not be deleted.* See :ref:`revoke-invite`.

 .. _view-role: